-THE militarists are trying to pin a new title upon our Uncle Sam-The Slayboy of the Western
+THE militarists are trying to pin a new title upon our Uncle Sam-The Slayboy of the Western World.

-A SEVENTEEN - YEAR - OLD Thaw, though a "model youth," cannot keep the wolf from the doors of his triplex apartment on less than \$25,000 a year.
+A SEVENTEEN-YEAR-OLD Thaw, though a "model youth," cannot keep the wolf from the doors of his triplex apartment on less than \$25,000 a year.
 This might reasonably be established as a minimum wage for the unemployed.

-A CONSTANT but ill-natured reader of the Outlook has discovered that the Colonel was in an unheroic mood about Belgium in September, 1914, and urged "neutrality and non-interference."
+CONSTANT but ill-natured reader of the Outlook has discovered that the Colonel was in an unheroic mood about Belgium in September, 1914, and urged "neutrality and non-interference."
 Roosevelt and Wilson disagree with themselves almost as much as with each other.

-OVERNOR BRUMBAUGH, of Pennsylvania, ad-G OVERNOR BROMBITO 31, mits having sulzered away a \$1,000 campaign contribution.
+GOVERNOR BRUMBAUGH, of Pennsylvania, admits having sulzered away a \$1,000 campaign contribution.

-R ANG goes another boom!
+B ANG goes another boom!

-HOWARD BRUBAKER
+HOWARD BRUBAKER.